sohmc/php-mysqli/README.md

   - PHP 8.1.x Latest
   - PHP 8.2.x Latest

+Previous version images are available in [Docker Hub](https://hub.docker.com/r/sohmc/php-mysqli) by their specific tag name.

 Using Docker's [qemu action](https://github.com/docker/setup-qemu-action), this repository will attempt to provide images for all supported architectures.
+The only architecture that is known to not be supported is `arm32v5`.

 ## License

-This repository uses the MIT License.
+The PHP image created by Docker is released via the MIT license.
+Likewise, the php-mysqli image created by this repository is also released via the MIT license.

+All code written within and maintained within `.github/workflows/` and `ci/` directories are released via AGPL 3.0.